 We will provide a label to attach to the envelope, which can be reused.
 You'll have to take the envelope to the post office to purchase postage.

 You will receive an email alert as the book due date nears and again if the item becomes overdue.
 You may want to renew the book as soon as possible (two renewals maximum) so you don't keep incurring late fees.
 You must renew through ILL, not the CUNY+ catalog.
 If you’re having trouble renewing, email Karen Okamoto (ILL librarian).

-When we get the book back, we will let you know what your late fee balance is and to which mailing address to send a check.
+When we get the book back, we will let you know what your late fee balance is and to which mailing address to send money order (personal checks not accepted).
 Please note that balances totaling over $5 block you from checking out any other Library materials, and balances totaling over $10 block you from registering for classes.

 Can on-campus students use the book delivery service?